 Withhold TAFINLAR for temperature of ≥101.3ºF or fever complicated by hypotension, rigors or chills, dehydration, or renal failure, and evaluate for signs and symptoms of infection.
 Withhold MEKINIST for a temperature of >104ºF or fever complicated by hypotension, rigors or chills, dehydration, or renal failure, and evaluate for signs and symptoms of infection.
 Monitor serum creatinine and other evidence of renal function during and following severe pyrexia.
 Upon resolution, resume at same or lower dose.
 Administer antipyretics as secondary prophylaxis when resuming TAFINLAR and/or MEKINIST if the patient had a prior episode of severe febrile reaction or fever associated with complications.
 Administer corticosteroids (eg, prednisone 10 mg daily) for at least 5 days for second or subsequent pyrexia if temperature does not return to baseline within 3 days of onset of pyrexia, or for pyrexia associated with complications such as hypotension, severe rigors or chills, dehydration, or renal failure, and there is no evidence of active infection.

-Withhold TAFINLAR and MEKINIST for intolerable or severe skin toxicity.
-Resume TAFINLAR and MEKINIST at a lower dose level in patients with improvement or recovery from skin toxicity within 3 weeks.
-Permanently discontinue TAFINLAR and MEKINIST if skin toxicity has not improved within 3 weeks.
+Monitor for new or worsening serious skin reactions.
+Permanently discontinue the combination for SCARs.
+For other skin toxicities, withhold TAFINLAR and/or MEKINIST for intolerable or severe skin toxicity.
+Resume TAFINLAR and/or MEKINIST at a lower dose in patients with improvement or recovery from skin toxicity within 3 weeks.
+Permanently discontinue TAFINLAR and/or MEKINIST if skin toxicity has not improved within 3 weeks.

 Glucose-6-Phosphate Dehydrogenase Deficiency.
 TAFINLAR, which contains a sulfonamide moiety, confers a potential risk of hemolytic anemia in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-Closely observe patients with G6PD deficiency for signs of hemolytic anemia.
+Monitor patients with G6PD deficiency for signs of hemolytic anemia while taking TAFINLAR.

 Embryo-fetal Toxicity.
 TAFINLAR and MEKINIST can cause fetal harm when administered to a pregnant woman.
-Advise female patients of reproductive potential to use effective nonhormonal contraception during treatment, and for 4 months after treatment, since TAFINLAR can render hormonal contraceptives ineffective.
+Advise female patients of reproductive potential to use effective nonhormonal contraception during treatment, and for 4 months after treatment.

 Most Common Adverse Reactions.
 In the NSCLC clinical trial, the most commonly occurring adverse reactions (≥20%) in patients receiving the combination were pyrexia (55%), fatigue (51%), nausea (45%), vomiting (33%), diarrhea (32%), dry skin (31%), decreased appetite (29%), edema (28%), rash (28%), chills (23%), hemorrhage (23%), cough (22%), and dyspnea (20%).
 The most common grade 3 or 4 adverse reactions (incidence ≥2%) were pyrexia (5%), fatigue (5%), dyspnea (5%), hemorrhage (3.2%), rash (3.2%), vomiting (3.2%), and diarrhea (2.2%).